-Most offices (85 to 91 percent) receive police investigative files that contain information about the offense and arrest.
+Most offices (79 percent) receive police investigative files for charging that contain information about the offense, and arrest.

-Few offices receive information about the suspect's criminal record and a written statement, witness testimony, evidence property sheet and scientific or medical reports at the time of charging.
+Less than one-half of offices receive information about the criminal record, suspect written statement, evidence property sheet and scientific or medical reports at the time of charging.